jmgilman/rustify/README.md

 ## Installation

-Add rustify as a depdendency to your cargo.toml:
+Add rustify as a dependency to your cargo.toml:

 ```toml
 [dependencies]